jiere/kepler/enhancements/platform-validation.md

 kubectl port-forward --address localhost -n monitoring service/prometheus-k8s 9090:9090 &
 ```

-To support validation cases comparison base, we are introcuding an indepentent RAPL-based energy collection and power consumption calculation tool called `validator` on Intel X86 BareMetal platforms.
+To support validation cases comparison base, we are introducing an indepentent RAPL-based energy collection and power consumption calculation tool called `validator` on Intel X86 BareMetal platforms.

 Test cases could use the `valiator` sampling and calculation results to compare with Kepler exported and Promethes aggregated query results.